 SNA’s mission is to mentor students preparing for initial licensure as registered nurses, and to convey the standards, ethics, and skills that students will need as responsible and accountable leaders and members of the profession.

 The purpose of Theta Sigma Rho is to provide members an outlet for philanthropic values, community service, personal and intellectual growth.

 Theta Sigma Rho consists of women whose purpose is to become successful individuals through philanthropy, leadership experience, and sisterhood.
 As a chapter, we try to facilitate the growth of all members and to promote qualities to create leaders in our community.
 We pride ourselves in being a diverse group of women from many different divisions, backgrounds, and personal interests.

-Orientation Crew (O Crew) sole purpose is to welcome new students and families to Iowa Wesleyan University.
-The O Crew is made up of students from sophomore year and up.
+Tiger Guides sole purpose is to welcome new students and families to Iowa Wesleyan University.
+The Tiger Guides is made up of students from sophomore year and up.
 These students set the tone for our incoming students that shows what it is really like to be a Tiger!
 Joining this crew means that you know what it takes to be a Tiger and you want to share that experience with new students!

-O Crew helps welcomes new students during the summer and fall months.
-Applications to join O Crew will be announced closer to the end of the spring semester.
+Tiger Guides helps welcomes new students during the summer and fall months.
+Applications to join Tiger Guides will be announced closer to the end of the spring semester.